 An informational interview is a meeting with a contact who can help you learn more about a career, an industry, or even a specific organization.
 You can get a firsthand account to determine if the career might be a good fit for you.

-Provide a brief statement about yourself (e.g., major, year in school) and let the professional know what you are hoping to achieve in the meeting.
-If pursuing an informational interview, you can ask for approximately 30 minutes.
-If pursuing a job shadowing experience, you can let him or her recommend the length of time.
+- Provide a brief statement about yourself (e.g., major, year in school) and let the professional know what you are hoping to achieve in the meeting.

 Reflect on what you learned during the interview and how the information might help you narrow your career focus.
 Arrange additional interviews and/or shadowing opportunities.